zhihanyang2022/off-policy-continuous-control/qrdqn/README.md

 In the C51 paper:

-- The projection of a distribution is another distribution (constraints: variable probability mass, fixed position) that's closest to it in KL.
+- The projection of a distribution is another distribution (variable probability mass, fixed position) that's closest to it in KL.
 - The paper showed that the DBO and DBO2 both converge.
 - The paper did not show that the projected DBO2 also converges.

 In the QR-DQN paper:

-- The projection of A distribution is another distribution (constraints: fixed probability mass, variable position) that's closest to it in W-1 distance.
+- The projection of A distribution is another distribution (fixed probability mass, variable position) that's closest to it in W-1 distance.
 - The paper showed that the projected DBO converges.
 - The paper did not show that the projected DBO2 also converges.